ttuhin03/computer_use_ootb/README.md

 # Computer Use OOTB
-An out-of-the-box (OOTB) version of Anthropic Claude Computer Use
+An out-of-the-box (OOTB) version of Anthropic Claude Computer Use, running on your local Windows device.